 In the case of Jibin Xu, the court relied heavily on the statements of the victim witness that Xu was the perpetrator.
-At Xu’s first trial, he proposed that the victim was lying to imprison him, yet the court was not convinced by this alternative explanation.
+At Xu’s first trial, he proposed that the victim was lying to imprison him; however, the court was not convinced by this alternative explanation.
 It is unknown whether the witness was lying or merely had a false memory, but this case is very similar to the many cases archived in the Innocence Project (www.innocenceproject.org) where witnesses had false memories about the perpetrators.
 If the risk of false memory had been widely acknowledged by practitioners in the legal system at that time, Xu might have avoided the destiny of spending 8 years in prison.

-Fortunately, lessons have already been learnt by countries in North America and Europe, and those lessons might inform police and local courts in China about what are the best to protect innocent people from being criminalized by false memories.
+Fortunately, countries in North America and Europe have become acquainted with studies on false memories; these studies might inform police and local courts in China about what is best to protect innocent people from being criminalized by false memories.
 For instance, in the United States, the supreme court of New Jersey issued a ruling that the unreliability of memory should be taken into account when evaluating eyewitness identification evidence in court (State v.
 Henderson, 2011).
-The Criminal Procedure Law of the P.R.
-China has been revised in 2012, in which eyewitness testimony is listed as one of the main categories of evidence (Article 42) and the testimony of a witness may be used as a basis in deciding a case under certain circumstances (Article 47), but no specific rule is written in regulating eyewitness identification processes such as lineup administration.
-In practice, the Public Security Organs and the People’s Procuratorate provide provisions that the identification should be hosted by investigation or prosecution personnel, and 97% of the identifications in China are carried out by investigators who undertook the case (Chen, 2015).
+The Criminal Procedure Law of the People’s Republic of China was revised in 2012, in which eyewitness testimony was listed as one of the main categories of evidence (Article 42) and the testimony of a witness may be used as a basis in deciding a case under certain circumstances (Article 47).
+However, there is no specific rule to regulate eyewitness identification processes such as lineup administration.
+In practice, the Public Security Organs and the People’s Procuratorate provide provisions that the identification should be determined by investigation or prosecution personnel.
+Furthermore, 97% of the identifications in China are conducted by the investigators who undertook the case (Chen, 2015).
 The aforementioned situations may be prone to the risk factors of false memories such as unintentional misinformation and suggestion.
-In our opinion, several steps are needed to increase awareness concerning the importance of eyewitness testimony and false memories in Chinese legal cases.
+It is the opinion of the authors that various steps are needed to increase awareness of the importance of eyewitness testimony and false memories in Chinese legal cases.

-We contend that improving awareness of false memories in the legal arena is perhaps the first step to start.
+It is contended that improving awareness of false memories in the legal arena is possibly the first step in the process.
 Memories are more prone to errors than many people think.
-It is especially important for judges, lawyers, and the police to be aware of that.
-Knowledge about how memory works and how to prevent false memories can be shared in ways of workshops and seminars (Loftus, 2003).
-This is important as many legal professionals possess flawed ideas concerning the functioning of memory (i.e., memory is like video-taping).
-A first direction could be to educate legal professionals such as the police about the science of memory and its relevance to courts of law.
-Such interventions might help legal professionals to get rid of their biases regarding the functioning of memory (Lilienfeld, Ammirati, & Landfield, 2009).
-A second important follow-up step would be to collaborate closely with legal professionals and attempt to launch several actions in investigative and juridical processes to prevent false memories, such as the use of empirically-validated interview protocols and blind lineup identification and launching new laws and regulations on organization and administration of eyewitness identification.
-Such actions have already taken place in countries such as the UK and the Netherlands.
+It is especially important for judges, lawyers, and the police to be aware of this problem.
+Knowledge of how memory works and how to prevent false memories can be shared in workshops and seminars (Loftus, 2003).
+This is important as many legal professionals possess flawed ideas about the functioning of memory, for example, memory can be compared to a video-taping.
+Firstly, legal professionals such as the police need to be educated about the science of memory and its relevance to courts of law.
+Such interventions might assist legal professionals to get rid of their biases regarding the functioning of memory (Lilienfeld, Ammirati, & Landfield, 2009).
+Secondly, there should be close collaboration with legal professionals.
+Furthermore, endeavors to launch various actions in investigative and juridical processes to prevent false memories such as the use of empirically-validated interview protocols and blind lineup identification as well as launching new laws and regulations on organization and the administration of eyewitness identification should be introduced.
+Such actions have already taken place in countries such as the United Kingdom and the Netherlands.